 Funding your care

+An important part of lifetime planning relates to making sure you are prepared for later life care.
 The Care Act 2014 which came into force in part in April 2016 brings in changes as to how the social care system will work in the future.

 We are able to advise on the different types of care available and how payment for this care may be funded.

 It is a commonly held belief that parties that live together for any significant length of time gain ‘rights’ against their partner and/or their partner’s property and assets.

 The actual position is that in law there are no automatic rights which are gained by either party when a couple simply live together.